zent-contrib/codemods/README.md

 It's **NOT** guaranteed that all breaking changes detected.
 Anyway, It's necessary to look through [Change Log](https://youzan.github.io/zent/zh/guides/changelog).

+`zent-codemod` inferences components that be used in a file by analyzing import statement.
+This means the components which be imported by object destruction like `const { Trigger } = Popover` **CANNOT** be discovered by analyzer.

 ## Transformers

 - `explicit-optional-props`: Explicitly pass optional props whose default value has breaking change.